 - Proteinase K DNA extraction method

-However, we strongly recommend using ready to use DNA extraction kit for DNA fingerprinting.
+Nevertheless, we strongly recommend using a ready to use DNA extraction kit for DNA fingerprinting.

-For the DNA test, the purity of DNA must be ~1.80 and the quantity around 100ng.
-Purify the DNA using the purification kit, if needed.
+The purity and quantity of DNA should be ~1.80 and 100ng, respectively to perform the DNA test.
+Purify the DNA using the DNA purification kit, if needed.

 After that, quantify the DNA using the UV-Visible spectrophotometer.
 And perform one of the following method listed below,